Update on COVID-19:

 What to do in case of sickness

 Any child who has, or develops, an infectious illness must be kept at home in order to help prevent the spread of illness.
-This includes conditions such as vomiting, diarrhoea, discharges from eyes or mouth, conjunctivitis, sore throat and obvious rashes.
+This includes conditions such as vomiting, diarrhoea, discharges from eyes or mouth, sore throat and obvious rashes.
 In particular, any child suffering from vomiting or diarrhoea must be kept at home until clear of symptom for a minimum period of 48 hours.
 Please call the nursery before 9.30am if your child is unable to attend.
 For more details speak with the Nursery Manager or ask for a copy of our complete sickness policy.
 If a child has been sent home from nursery with a high temperature, they will not be admitted into nursery for a further 24 hours.

 Baby milk is not provided by the nursery.
 Formula or expressed milk must be supplied by the parent/carer in bottles clearly labelled with your child’s name.
 Weaning foods must be supplied in clearly labelled containers.
 All milk and food must be passed to the Manager on arrival for safe storage in the refrigerator.